Yan Vichnyi

-Yan Vichnyi (Ян Ігорович Вічний; born 27 February 1997) is a Ukrainian professional footballer who plays as a goalkeeper for SC Poltava.
+Yan Ihorovych Vichnyi (Ян Ігорович Вічний; born 27 February 1997) is a Ukrainian professional footballer who plays as a goalkeeper for Chornomorets Odesa.

 Career

 Vichnyi is a product of FC Metalurh Zaporizhia and UFK Kharkiv youth sportive systems.

 He spent his career in the Ukrainian Premier League Reserves club FC Vorskla Poltava.
 And in summer 2015 Vichnyi was promoted to the main-squad team of the FC Vorskla in the Ukrainian Premier League.
 He made his debut for Vorskla Poltava in the Ukrainian Premier League in a match against FC Dynamo Kyiv on 4 October 2015.

+In February 2024 Vichnyi joined Ukrainian Premier League side FC Chornomorets Odesa, making his debut against FC Karpaty Lviv on 21 August 2024.